 A hairdryer consists of a heating element made up of nichrome or ceramics and a fan.
 It has buttons to control the fan and the heater.
 It can be used either to blow air at room temperature or heated air.
 The heating element uses most of the energy consumed by the hair dryer.

 Energy-saving tips for hairdryers

-- The first and foremost thing that you can do is to unplug the dryers after use.
+- The first and foremost thing that you can do is unplug the dryers after use.

 - Use hairdryers rated between 1200-1600 watts.
 Experts say that hairdryers in this range can heat up faster enough.
-Higher the wattage, higher will be power consumption.
+The higher the wattage, the higher will be power consumption.